Speechify

-Speechify is a mobile and desktop app that reads text aloud using a computer generated text to speech voice.
+Speechify is a mobile, Chrome extension, and desktop app that reads text aloud using a computer-generated text-to-speech voice.

-The app also uses optical character recognition technology to turn physical books or printed text into audio.
+The app also uses optical character recognition technology to turn physical books or printed text into audio which can be played in the user's voice or in that of a celebrity.
 The app lets users take photos of text and then listen to it read out loud.

 Speechify was founded by Cliff Weitzman, a dyslexic college student at Brown University who built the first version of the tool himself to help him keep up with his class readings.
+Research has indicated that dyslexic students who utilized Speechify had better reading comprehension outcomes than students who only used traditional means.